 We are a Washington, D.C. based law practice that offers services in civil and criminal law.
 Our focus is on getting results for our clients.
 In order to offer our clients high quality legal services at lower prices, Apex is composed of a network of lawyers with portable practices.
-You can come into the office or we can come to you (D.C. and local Maryland), meet for a business lunch or you can come into the office.
-We have found this service is a great convenience for busy professionals, non-DC residents, our elderly, and disabled clients.
-The price of our house-call service has a $25.00 convenience fee.
-So the price is $350.00 per hour, while the in office consultation fee is $325.00 per hour.
+We can come to you (D.C. and local Maryland), meet for a business lunch or you can come into the office.
+We have found our portable service is a great convenience for busy professionals, non-DC residents, our elderly, and disabled clients.
+The price of our house-call service and in office consultation is now the same--$320.00.
 While we prefer cash, you may use a credit/debit card to pay for your legal consultation fee.
-For house-calls, the 1-hour consultation fee must be paid in advance.
-We offer a variety of payment plans and retainers to meet your financial needs for legal services.
+Please see the Payment Plan Page for more important information about consultation fees and retainers.

 Mr. Mitchell has litigated and represented clients against some of the top law firms in the United States (e.g., Steptoe & Johnson LLP, Reed Smith LLC, Venable LLP, White & Case, and Hoguet Newman & Regal, LLP, etc.) in and out of state and federal court.

 From 2007-2015 Mr. Mitchell served as Court Appointed Counsel in the Probate Court of the Superior Court of the District of Columbia primarily representing clients in Guardianship & Conservatorship matters.
 Mr. Mitchell also acts as counsel for the Personal Representative.
 Additional Probate Law experience includes litigation of Will Contests, and drafting Estate Planning Documents such as Wills, Durable Power of Attorney, Living Will, and Healthcare Power of Attorney.